kjensen37/kjensen37.github.io/docs/02-Block-Diagram/Block-Diagram.md

 Showing an example of how to import a screenshot of the block diagram created outside of git and brought into a page.

 ![Block Diagram](KJensen314.drawio.png)
+A PDF of the block diagram can be viewed ["Here"](KJensen314.draw.io.pdf)